Nový Bor

 Nový Bor (/cs/; Haida) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 11,000 inhabitants.

-The town is known for its glass industry.
+Nový Bor was founded in 1692.
+During the rule of the Kinsky family in the 18th century, the settlement experienced its greatest prosperity and was promoted to a town.
+Since the end of the 18th century, Nový Bor is known for the glass industry.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The town's chess club 1.
+Novoborský ŠK is the most successful Czech chess club in modern history.

 Administrative division

 Nový Bor consists of five municipal parts (in brackets population according to the 2021 census):